diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-how-i-plan-to-be-able-to-retire-at-35.md

 Hi there!
 Some years ago, I was listening to an old interview with Agostinho da Silva, a Portuguese philosopher who died 30 years ago, and he said something that has been in my mind ever since: "The Man is not born to work, the Man is born to create".

-This goes contrary to the current belief in developed countries, which says that the life of a Man must be dedicated to his work for most years of his life.
+This goes contrary to the current belief in developed countries, which says that the life of a Man must be dedicated to his work for most of his years.

 Who wouldn't like to spend more time on himself and his hobbies instead of working?
-However, in the current days, with the age of retirement increasing and the pension system more and more fragile, it seems that one is doomed to spend his life working to maintain his quality of life.
+However, in the current days, with the age of retirement increasing and the pension system more and more fragile, it seems that one is doomed to spend his time working to maintain his quality of life.

 In this post, I'll explain how I plan to be able to retire at 35, and how to have a plan for your financial life.